 Warnings and Precautions

-IriShieldTM-USB includes sensitive electronics and optics.
-It is possible for IriShieldTM-USB device to get these electronics damaged if you do not follow proper precautions:
+IriEnvoy-MK includes sensitive electronics and optics.
+It is possible for IriEnvoy-MK device to get these electronics damaged if you do not follow proper precautions:

 Clean regularly to remove dust, but do not use any cleaning solutions.
 Only wipe the device with a smooth cloth or towel.
 Keep the lens free of dust and dirt, and use a special cloth for optics in order to avoid scratching the optics.